What I learned from the book Designing Data-Intensive Applications

 Here are some key learnings that I noted from the book:

 🔧 Design for failure.
 Assume things will fail.
 Use replication, retries, and graceful degradation.
-Faults aren't bugs, they're normal.
-Ensure no single point of failure exists.
+Faults aren't bugs; they're normal.
+Ensure there is no single point of failure.

 ⏱️ Measure what matters (latency vs throughput).
 Don't rely on averages, watch percentile latencies (p95, p99).
 Users notice the slowest requests, not averages.
 Optimize for latency or throughput clearly, based on your goals.